dguo/dotfiles/systems/mac/README.md

             * Switch the recordings location to the Downloads folder
 * SSH
     * Run the setup script in Google Drive
-* Dropbox
-    * Sign in
-    * Turn on selective sync
-    * Disable camera uploads
 * GPG
     * Create a `~/.gnupg` directory and
         [give it the right permissions](https://superuser.com/a/954536/922801)